Fox's Book of Martyrs

 scenes of disgust and horror, the conclusion of this letter will determine.
 I

-had kept a journal of everything that had transpired from our arrival at Ava, but destroyed it at the c ommencement
+had kept a journal of everything that had transpired from our arrival at Ava, but destroyed it at the commencement of our

 "The